 It depends on the Airwrap model as to which accessories are included, with the Dyson Airwrap Styler Complete offering all nine attachments, while the Volume+Shape and Smooth+Control models offer seven attachments each (more on these in a little further down).

 Below the release button on the main handle, there's an on/off button with a cold burst option that's activated when pushed all the way up and held.
-You'll also find a heat setting button to the right of the on/off switch and a power button to the left.
+You'll also find a heat setting button to the right of the on/off switch and a speed button to the left.

 Dyson Airwrap technology: How does it work?